 Aircraft noise has been a problem for many decades.
-Aircrafts are inherently noisy machines, with the powerful engines and large amounts of thrust needed to power the plane through the air producing a lot of noise.
+Aeroplanes are inherently noisy machines, with the powerful engines and large amounts of thrust needed to power the plane through the air producing a lot of noise.

 Unsurprisingly the greatest aircraft noise problem is in and around airports, as this is where the aircraft are nearest to people.
-Whilst only a few houses are likely to be situated close enough to the airport to hear planes on the ground, many households are situated underneath approach and departure flight paths and as such are affected by aircraft taking off and landing.
+Whilst only a few houses are likely to be situated close enough to the airport to hear planes on the ground, many households are situated underneath approach and departure flight paths, and as such are affected by aircraft taking off and landing.
 These planes are often flying just a couple of hundred feet above their roofs, and will be noisy enough during approach when engines are in low power or idle, but will be extremely loud when close to full power for take offs.